-The curriculum will cover current Town programs, services, and procedures, and offer an inside look at several departments, including Public Works, Police, Fire, Communications, Finance, Planning, Engineering, Wake Forest Power, IT, Parks, Recreation & Cultural Resources, the Renaissance Centre, and Downtown Development.
+The curriculum covers current Town programs, services, and procedures, and offers an inside look at several departments, including Public Works, Police, Fire, Communications, Finance, Planning, Engineering, Wake Forest Power, IT, Parks, Recreation & Cultural Resources, the Renaissance Centre, and Downtown Development.

-Led by Town staff, each weekly session will take place at a different Town facility.
-The final session will include a graduation ceremony and reception.
+Led by Town staff, each weekly session takes place at a different Town facility.
+The final session includes a graduation ceremony and reception.

 “Our goal is to provide participants with a foundation of knowledge regarding town government programs and services,” said Strategic Performance Manager Lisa Hayes.
 “We believe this foundation, cultivated through interaction with Town staff, will serve to create a stronger, more informed community.”

 The 2023 Citizen's Academy will meet from 6-8 p.m.
 Thursdays from September 7-October 19.

 A light meal will be provided with each session beginning at 5:30 p.m.

 Applicants must be at least 18-years-old and a Wake Forest resident or business owner.
 Due to the interactive nature of the course, the academy is limited to 25 participants.